Skip to navigation Skip to content

 • In the Consumer Directory Maintenance System (CDMS) add comments to Group for new card: 'consent was obtained to transfer'

 It is not necessary for an Application to copy or transfer from one Medicare card to another (MS011) form to be completed.
 Verbal permission to be transferred is sufficient.
-See Transfer person to new or existing Medicare card in CDMS table.
+See Table 8 in Processing newborn child enrolments in Medicare.

 If both parents (notated on the FA081 or MS004) are present at the time of calling and both have given consent (identity has been successfully verified through DVS), the parents and newborn can be enrolled together as a family under the same card number.
-See Parents and newborn to be on new Medicare card table.
+See Table 5 in Complex eligibility and entitlement type of newborn child enrolments in Medicare.

 If contact is unsuccessful: